hmcts/sptribs-case-api/README.md

 The project uses [Gradle](https://gradle.org) as a build tool.
 It already contains `./gradlew` wrapper script, so there's no need to install gradle.

-To build the project execute the following command:
+To build the project, execute the following command:

     ./gradlew build